pelias/pelias/milestones/categories/README.md

 > pharmacies AND restaurants near focus point

+### Category Mappings

+#### OSM Tags
+We have done a perlimenary mapping of common OSM tags to Pelias categories.
+This list will soon be replaced by the Who's on First Category Taxonomy.
+Until then, use the [this code for reference](https://github.com/pelias/openstreetmap/blob/master/config/category_map.js).
+You can interpret the structure of that mapping as follows.
+The tags are nested, so for example every record with a `cuisine` tag will be assigned the `food` category.
+However, if a record with the `cuisine` tag also has additional more detailed tags, such as `bagel` or `barbecue`, they will be assigned additional categories such as `food:bagel` or `food:barbecue`.
+So you could search for `food:barbecue` in an instance of Pelias and get back only OSM records that were tagged with `cuisine` and `barbecue`.

+#### Geonames
+The mapping for Geonames categories can be found [here](https://github.com/pelias/geonames/blob/master/metadata/category_mapping.json).
+This mapping shows how we've interpreted the geonames category codes.

 ### Exceptions and Error Conditions
 It seems like a good idea to help users recognize they've made a mistake, and users are more likely to recognize a mistake if you send back an error instead of a warning.
 Warnings most often don't get many eyeballs on them.